mastertimisensei/Map/README.md

 # Map
-A map made with Python, getting coordinates from different coordinates in a txt file
+A map made with Python, getting coordinates from different coordinates(of volcanos) in a txt file